 This is not an unexpected issue; infrastructure and application architecture are meant to scale with increased usage.
-The risk is not knowing ahead of time when the application will break or when the infrastructure will go down because there is increased load on the server.
+The risk is not knowing ahead of time when the application will break or when the infrastructure will go down because of increased load on the server.
 This issue can lead to big losses, in both financial terms and customer confidence.

 Prerequisites